Anthony Garcia (serial killer): Trial, conviction, sentencing

-Post conviction
+After conviction

-As of March 2023, Garcia remains on death row at the Tecumseh State Correctional Institution in Tecumseh.
+Garcia remained on death row at the Tecumseh State Correctional Institution in Tecumseh.
 In November 2022, the public defender's office began attempts to appeal his sentencing and by March 2023 had filed a motion for a new trial, calling his previous attorneys "a nightmare."
+In his appeal, Garcia noted 130 alleged errors made during his trial that involved 15 topics, including motions to suppress, DNA and digital evidence, ineffective counsel, and constitutionality of the death penalty.
+Garcia also claimed that his counsel was ineffective for “failing to seek a third competency hearing when he stopped communicating with his counsel prior to trial.”
+He described himself as having a “diminished capacity.”
+On Friday, Sept.
+8th, 2023, the Nebraska Supreme Court rejected his appeal for a new trial.
+The court ruled that, “We cannot determine on direct appeal whether counsel was ineffective in certain regards.
+We otherwise affirm Garcia's convictions and sentences.”

 In 2014, detectives Derek Mois, Scott Warner, Ryan Davis, and Nick Herfordt were named Crime Stoppers Officer of the Year for their work on the Garcia case.

 In 2010, Creighton University unveiled a memorial to Thomas Hunter, installed on the southeast lawn of the school's Cardiac Center.
+In 2023, the statue was moved near the CL Rachel and Werner Center.

-48 Hours reported on the case in the 2017 episode, "Resident Evil".
+48 Hours reported on the case in the 2017 episode "Resident Evil".
 Dateline reported on the case in a two-hour 2017 episode, "Haunting".
-A fictionalized version of the case was included in the true crime series, James Patterson’s Murder is Forever, on the Investigation Discovery channel.
+A fictionalized version of the case was included in the true crime series, James Patterson's Murder is Forever, on the Investigation Discovery channel.